 AA, as a policy, does not file nor intend to offer/file fares priced at zero (exclusive of any surcharge).
 Essentially, such fares do not make any economic sense.
 AA has introduced warning mechanisms to try to prevent such occurrences; however, occasionally fares such as these mistakenly get loaded into computer reservation systems that are not controlled by AA.
 Agents/customers should be aware that in these circumstances they are not allowed to ticket at these fares and AA will not honor fares of zero (exclusive of any surcharge).
 In the event that a zero fare (exclusive of any surcharge) is ticketed inadvertently, AA will void such ticket and may choose to waive, in its sole discretion, certain rules or restrictions of existing published fares as a gesture of good will.

-Kyle, the Trip Sherpa, has already covered the $450 fare in detail and so have many other bloggers, however very few people are talking about the tickets that were placed on hold that American Airlines canceled before the 24 hour holds expired.
+Very few people are talking about the tickets that were placed on hold that American Airlines canceled before the 24 hour holds expired.
 I already have four trips planned in April and May and a full time job, so finding a weekend when I could travel to China was nearly impossible, but by the time I did, the cheap fares were gone and the best I could find was for ~$1000.
 I placed the ticket on hold as I wasn’t certain that I wanted to buy it for the $1k price.

 To no surprise, come Wednesday American Airlines started canceling flights that were still on hold.
 Around 11am PST, my flight was canceled.
 I tweeted to American Airlines to only receive the followed responses: